 The state-of-the-art conference centre can accommodate 2,000 delegates.
-There is a medical centre, media centre, boutique shopping mall – the expected variety of spas, restaurants, and bars (with 128 kitchens and pantries – producing amongst other things 5kg of edible gold delicacies every day) plus a helipad and beach.
+There is a medical centre, media centre, boutique shopping mall – plus an expected variety of spas, restaurants, and bars (with 128 kitchens and pantries – producing amongst other things 5kg of edible gold delicacies every day), plus a helipad and beach.

 Photo courtesy of Kempinski Hotels.